 It brings an inspirational dimension to reading, literacy and cultural exchange.
 Children talk with authors across the world’.
 Books and great stories from different countries are read by children.

-We distribute the books, creating an international book purchase and exchange mechanisms within the project…
+We distribute the books, creating an international book purchase within the project…

 An electronic journey from Australia, to Hong Kong and then on to Ashwicken in Norfolk, UK.